nd-jeong/FBB-Drafting-Tool/README.md

 - User authentication
 - Make API call and populate database with results
-- Users can create league with custom settings
+- Users can create leagues with custom team names and draft order
 - User takes turns drafting a player to each team
 - User can see their team's strengths through infographics